lior-k/fast-elasticsearch-vector-scoring/README.md

     Answer: this error happens when the plugin fails to access the field you specified in the `field` parameter in at least one of the documents.

-    To solve it: make sure that **all** the documents in your index contains the filed you specified in the `field` parameter. see more details [here](https://github.com/lior-k/fast-elasticsearch-vector-scoring/issues/6)
+    To solve it:

+	* make sure that **all** the documents in your index contains the filed you specified in the `field` parameter. see more details [here](https://github.com/lior-k/fast-elasticsearch-vector-scoring/issues/6)
+    * make sure that the filed you specified in the `field` parameter has a `binary` type in the index mapping